clnsmth/soso/docs/source/dev/design.rst

 * `skos:exactMatch`: Definitions and types match precisely.

 Sometimes, the object is a constant value specified by mapping set curators, forming an exact match by fiat.

-Additionally, if the object is composed of multiple parts needing assembly in a specific way to match the subject definition and type, it's acceptable.
+If the object type can be transformed to form a `skos:exactMatch` with the subject type using a strategy’s conversion method, treat these types as identical for implementation purposes.
+However, do not declare them as a `skos:exactMatch` in the SSSOM file.
+Instead, add a note to the `comment` field in the SSSOM file to inform developers and maintainers.

 **When Definitions Don't Match**: Use these predicates:

 * `skos:closeMatch`: Definition doesn't match, but is close (refer to SSSOM guidelines for clarification).
 Object type may or may not match.
-* `skos:relatedMatch`: Definition doesn't match, but broadly aligns with an analogous concept in a different category (refer to SSSOM guidelines for clarification), and the object type doesn't match.
+* `skos:relatedMatch`: Definition doesn't match, but broadly aligns with an analogous concept in a different category (refer to SSSOM guidelines for clarification), and the object type may or may not match.
 * `sssom:NoMapping`: No match found for any of the listed types.

-If the object type can be transformed to form an exact match with the subject type using a strategy’s conversion method, treat these types as identical for implementation purposes.
-However, do not declare them as an exact match in the SSSOM file.
-Instead, add a note to the "comment" field in the SSSOM file to inform developers and maintainers.

 For any inquiries, please reach out.
 Mapping work is fun but can be challenging!